Carroll McComas: Biography

 She made her silent movie debut in 1916 in When Love Is King, a still extant film.
 Her second and last silent film came in 1920 in Jack Straw.This movie still survives.
 Other films in which she appeared included The Miracle Worker.
 She also appeared on television.

 In 1922, McComas married cartoonist Walter Enright; they divorced in 1928.

 McComas interrupted her acting career after marrying Selskar M Gunn, a vice president of the Rockefeller Foundation in 1933.
 Gunn died in 1944 and McComas returned to the stage in 1950 and to film in 1953 to play a supporting role in Jamaica Run where she appeared as the mother of Wendell Corey and Arlene Dahl.

-On November 9, 1962, McComas died at her home in New York City, aged 76.
+On November 9, 1962, McComas died at her home in The Greenwich Village neighborhood of Manhattan, New York, aged 76.